 Three plans are now being developed that will contribute to achieving our targets:

-The Strategy builds on the foundations of the Affordable Housing Strategy 2010-20: Opening Doors to Affordable Housing (PDF, 2.8MB) and the 2017 Action Plan, which established Western Australia as a leader in affordable housing.
+The Strategy builds on the foundations of the Affordable Housing Strategy 2010-20: Opening Doors to Affordable Housing (PDF, 2.8MB) and the Affordable Housing Action Plan 2017-20 (PDF, 4.8MB), which established Western Australia as a leader in affordable housing.
+It was also guided by the Ageing with Choice five-year plan to support older Western Australians.

 The Strategy was informed by a best practice consultation process with over 600 individuals and 200 organisations from across the State.
 To find out more about what people told us, visit our consultation page.